 Preliminary Recommendation 2: The working group recommends eliminating from the Transfer Policy the requirement that the Registrar of Record send a Losing Form of Authorization.
 This requirement is detailed in section I.A.3 of the Transfer Policy.

-Preliminary Recommendation 3: The working group recommends that the Registrar of Record MUST send a “Notification of TAC Provision” to the RNH, as listed in the Registration Data at the time of the TAC request, without undue delay but no later than 10 minutes after the Registrar of Record provides the TAC.
+Preliminary Recommendation 3: The working group recommends that the Registrar of Record MUST send a “Notification of TAC Issuance” to the RNH without undue delay but no later than 10 minutes after the Registrar of Record issues the TAC.
+For the purposes of sending the notification, the Registrar of Record MUST use contact information as it was in the registration data at the time of the TAC request.

+Implementation Guidance: In cases where a customer uses a Privacy/Proxy service and the contact information associated with the underlying customer is known to the Registrar of Record, the Registrar of Record MAY send the notification directly to the underlying customer.

-3.1: This notification MUST be written in the language of the registration agreement and MAY also be provided in English or other languages.
+3.1: This notification MUST be provided in English and in the language of the registration agreement and MAY also be provided in other languages.

 3.2: The following elements MUST be included in the “Notification of TAC Provision”:

 Domain name(s)

+Explanation that the TAC will enable the transfer of the domain name to another registrar

-Date and time that the TAC was provided and information about when the TAC will expire
+Date and time that the TAC was issued and information about when the TAC will expire

 Instructions detailing how the RNH can take action if the request is invalid (how to invalidate the TAC)

-If the TAC has not been provided via another method of communication, this communication will include the TAC
+If the TAC has not been issued via another method of communication, this communication will include the TAC

-Preliminary Recommendation 4: The working group recommends that the Losing Registrar MUST send a “Notification of Transfer Completion” to the RNH, as listed in the Registration Data at the time of the transfer request, without undue delay but no later than 24 hours after the transfer is completed.
+Preliminary Recommendation 4: The working group recommends that the Losing Registrar MUST send a “Notification of Transfer Completion” to the RNH without undue delay but no later than 24 hours after the transfer is completed.
+For the purposes of sending the notification, the Registrar of Record MUST use contact information as it was in the registration data at the time of the transfer request.

+Implementation Guidance: In cases where a customer uses a Privacy/Proxy service and the contact information associated with the underlying customer is known to the Registrar of Record, the Registrar of Record MAY send the notification directly to the underlying customer.

-4.1: This notification MUST be written in the language of the registration agreement and MAY also be provided in English or other languages.
+4.1: This notification MUST be provided in English and in the language of the registration agreement and MAY also be provided in other languages.

 4.2: To the extent that multiple domains have been transferred to the same Gaining Registrar or to multiple Gaining Registrars at the same time, and the RNH listed in the Registration Data at the time of the transfer is the same for all domains, the Registrar of Record MAY consolidate the “Notifications of Transfer Completion” into a single notification.